 Spring into action with micro-workouts

-How are you doing with your weight management goals?
-A busy lifestyle with work, kids and social commitments often places our personal priorities last.
+Your schedule has changed dramatically over the past few weeks and every day brings something new.
+Juggling these changes with care responsibilities and your home life can mean fitness ends up coming last.
 A daily workout can be shorter than you think and doesn’t require special equipment, so we can all squeeze exercise into our schedules.

 Just 60 seconds of activity can make a huge difference!
 Try: